kir-gadjello/extract_prompt/README.md

 The resulting caption can be used with generative text-to-image system like Stable Diffusion to generate a similar image.
 No GPU is necessary - the tool runs pretty fast on old CPU on a hacker's laptop.
 Embeddings are cached for blazingly fast execution.

+## Installation
+* Clone the repository `git clone https://github.com/kir-gadjello/extract_prompt; cd extract_prompt;` or download and extract the latest release zip
+* If you have a decently recent debian-like Linux distro (for example, Ubuntu), you don't have to use pip;
+    just install the packages from apt:`sudo apt install python3-requests python3-tqdm python3-tabulate python3-pil python3-torch python3-torchvision`
+* Otherwise, use pip: `pip3 install -r requirements.txt`

 ## Usage

-Default parameters are geared towards quick reverse-engineering of stable diffusion prompts, thus CLIP/ViTL14 and BLIP-base are used.
+Default parameters are geared towards quick reverse-engineering of Stable Diffusion prompts, thus CLIP/ViTL14 and BLIP-base are used.
+Still, during the first run the tool will have to download BLIP captioning model (896Mb) and CLIP text-image model (932Mb for ViTL14).
 ```
 python3 extract_prompt.py test_images/mecha_cyberpunk.jpg
 ```